 At this point, the student pauses the CD and does his/her cold timing.
 Next, the student plays the CD and reads the words down each column along with the narrator.
-At the conclusion of the word list, the student is directed to stop the CD and practice.

 Word Warm-ups Steps

 This section provides information about the steps of the Word Warm-ups® program so you will be familiar with them before teaching them to your students.
 The introduction exercises use only the first step.
 All other exercises use all seven steps.